 - a.
 The JMP operates within an environment of limited resources.
-Joint activities must prioritize manpower requirements to fund the highest priority missions. - b.
-The resource decision process (RDP) creates standardized mechanisms, linked to the PPBE, to address requests for additional joint manpower resources systematically as well as a process to reallocate joint manpower based on a comprehensive review of requirements. - (1) The RDP is designed to produce timely, implementable decisions on manpower resourcing issues with full consideration of the comparative costs and benefits associated with these decisions. - (2) It allows each request to be viewed within the context of overall joint manpower requirements, provides balanced representation of all affected parties, and includes an appeals process. - (3) The RDP reviews new joint manpower requests to ensure compliance with business rules outlined in the DepSecDef-directed Combatant Command management headquarters (MHQ) baseline. - 3.
+Joint organizations must prioritize manpower requirements to fund the highest priority missions. - b.
+The RDP creates standardized mechanisms, linked to the PPBE, to address requests for additional joint manpower resources systematically as well as a process to reallocate joint manpower based on a comprehensive review of requirements. - (1) The RDP is designed to produce timely, implementable decisions on manpower resourcing issues with full consideration of the comparative costs and benefits associated with these decisions. - (2) The RDP allows each request to be viewed within the context of overall joint manpower requirements, provides balanced representation of all affected parties, and includes an appeals process. - 3.
 Resourcing Guidelines.
-The following situations fall outside the RDP: - a.
-Work created by joint activities will be absorbed within their own resources.
+The following situations fall outside the RDP. - a.
+Work created by joint organizations will be absorbed within their own resources.
 Most "mission creep" that generates requests for additional resources will fall in this category.
 Requirements for internally driven workload should be supported by the normal CMP process with internal billet realignments. - b.
-Temporary work requirements will be resourced with short-term resourcing mechanisms such as TDY, augmentation (e.g., active duty operational support (ADOS)), civilian overhire, or other solutions that are temporary in nature.
+Temporary work requirements will be resourced with short-term resourcing mechanisms such as TDY, augmentation (e.g., Active Duty operational support (ADOS)), civilian over hire, or other solutions that are temporary in nature.